Fine Sooji

 Common measurement equivalents in grams

-No, fine sooji is not gluten-free.
-It is produced from durum wheat, which naturally contains gluten.
-It should be avoided by individuals with celiac disease or non-celiac gluten sensitivity.
+No, sooji is made from durum wheat and contains gluten.
+It is not suitable for those with Celiac disease or gluten sensitivity.

 Explore more ingredients in the grain category with complete nutrition information.